Quantitative Automata under Probabilistic Semantics: Extensions of weighted automata

-\Sskip \Paragraph{Deterministic nested weighted automata}.
-An NWA $\nestedA$ is \emph{deterministic} if (1)~the master automaton and all slave automata are deterministic, and (2)~slave automata recognize prefix-free languages, i.e., languages $\lang$ such that if $w \in \lang$, then no proper extension of $w$ belongs to $\lang$.
+\Paragraph{Deterministic nested weighted automata}.
+An NWA $\nestedA$ is \emph{deterministic} if (1)~the master automaton and all slave automata are deterministic, and (2)~in all slave automata accepting states have no outgoing transitions.
 Condition (2) implies that no accepting run of a slave automaton visits an accepting state twice.
-Intuitively, slave automata have to accept the first time they encounter an accepting state as they will not see an accepting state again.
+Intuitively, slave automata have to accept the first time they encounter an accepting state as they will not reach an accepting state again.

-\Sskip \Paragraph{Bounded width.} An NWA has \emph{bounded width} if and only if there exists a bound $C$ such that in every run at every position at most $C$ slave automata are active.
+\Paragraph{Bounded width.} An NWA has \emph{width} $k$ if and only if $k$ is the minimal number such that in every accepting run at every position at most $k$ slave automata are active.

-\begin{example}[Average response time with bounded requests] Consider an alphabet $\Sigma$ consisting of requests $r$, grants $g$ and null instructions $\#$.
+\begin{exa}[Average response time with bounded requests] Consider an alphabet $\Sigma$ consisting of requests $r$, grants $g$ and idle instructions $i$.
 The average response time (ART) property asks for the average number of instructions between any request and the following grant.
-It has been shown in~\cite{nested} that NWA can express ART.
+It has been shown in~\cite{nested} that NWA can express ART\@.
 However, the automaton from~\cite{nested} does not have bounded width.
 To express the ART property with NWA of bounded width we consider only words such that between any two grants there are at most $k$ requests.